About the gallery

-Cutting across Asia from Chinese painted silks and Indian printed cottons to Javanese batiks, the latest display at the Fashion and Textiles gallery opened on 5 April 2021 displaying wonders of Asian fashion from the 18th to 20th century.
-Titled Fashionable in Asia, this latest showcase in the Fashion and Textiles Gallery celebrates innovation in the space of tradition, with more than 20 exquisite masterpieces recently acquired by ACM, most of which have never before been seen by the public.
+Cutting across Asia from Chinese painted silks and Indian printed cottons to Javanese batiks, the latest display at the Fashion and Textiles gallery opened on 5 April 2021.
+Titled Fashionable in Asia, the showcase celebrates innovation in the space of tradition, with more than 20 exquisite masterpieces recently acquired by ACM, most of which have never before been seen by the public.

 The display comprises three main sections – Competing Threads, Batik Resistance, and Creativity on the Pesisir – that reflect the way Asian identities and cross-cultural exchanges are revealed through dress.

 In Competing Threads, the display traces the history of fashion designs and textiles production in Asia, in particular, the kind of seismic shifts in fashion trends caused by the popularity of Indian cottons and silks.
 On display are also lavish outfits worn by royalty and wealthy people of Thailand, Japan, and Indonesia.
 Not only are these garments designed with adornments of symbolic elements that define hierarchy within culture, but they also highlight purposeful and exuberant design that makes use of local motifs to aesthetically differentiate the wearer.